Impeachment of Alejandro Mayorkas: Response

-Constitutional legal scholars asserted Republicans were using impeachment to address immigration policy disputes rather than for high crimes and misdemeanors, of which there was no evidence.
-Doris Meissner, who was the Commissioner of the Immigration and Naturalization Service during the Clinton Administration, the predecessor to the Department of Homeland Security, argued: "This really is about policy differences and politics.
-These arguments that he’s violated the law and violated court orders are a smokescreen."
+Constitutional legal scholars asserted Republicans were using impeachment to address immigration policy differences rather than for high crimes and misdemeanors, of which there was no evidence.
+Doris Meissner, who was the Commissioner of the Immigration and Naturalization Service during the Clinton Administration, the predecessor to the Department of Homeland Security, said: "These arguments that he’s violated the law and violated court orders are a smokescreen."
 Legal scholar and law professor Jonathan Turley commented that the impeachment lacked a "cognizable basis" and that the inquiry had failed to show "conduct by the secretary that could be viewed as criminal or impeachable".
-Frank Bowman of the University of Missouri School of Law, said: "Put simply, on one hand, even if successfully impeaching and removing a Cabinet officer could change the policy of a presidential administration, using impeachment for that purpose would be contrary to America’s constitutional design."
+Frank Bowman of the University of Missouri School of Law, stated that using impeachment "to change policy" would "be contrary to America’s constitutional design."
 Former DHS secretary Michael Chertoff, a Republican, wrote an opinion piece in The Wall Street Journal that "Republicans in the House should drop this impeachment charade and work with Mr. Mayorkas to deliver for the American people."

 The conservative Wall Street Journal editorial board wrote an editorial opposing the impeachment, arguing "impeaching Mr. Mayorkas won't change enforcement policy and is a bad precedent that will open the gates to more cabinet impeachments by both parties", adding "a policy dispute doesn't qualify as a high crime and misdemeanor."
 The New York Times, The Washington Post, and CNN variously characterized the first failed vote as a "stunning rebuke", a "calamitous miscalculation", and a "story of a House in utter disarray".

+Amid the impeachment process, on February 7, 2024, Republican Senators voted to block a bipartisan negotiated border security bill.
+Trump openly stated that he did not want Biden to have a political win, while a Trump spokesperson told a Republican negotiator, "I do not want you to solve the border crisis during the presidential election."